kritarthsingh/buttons/README.md

 ###spamtext
 is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining page when looking at its layout.
-The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readaing
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining page when You can use the [editor on GitHub](https://github.com/pranjal896/buttons/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Markdown

+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions forYou can use the [editor on GitHub](https://github.com/pranjal896/buttons/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Markdown

+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for